Salah856/Quiz-React-Task/README.md

 Logic:

-React quizzes for building the quiz questions and answers
+- React quizzes for building the quiz questions and answers

-adding some custom input fields such as : URL, Title, Description
+- Adding some custom input fields such as : URL, Title, Description

+- Answer quiz view functionality as required

 Done :